THISISME006/Student-Result-management-system-GUI/README.md

 ## Features

-lightweight application with a simple UI that can be run on windows and mac Can be used by both teachers/admins as well as students For students can be used to view their details results and verdict Admins/teachers can add/remove/update/view student details and their marks Admin users can be added and removed as per the need The application can be setup to run with a different user and My-SQL server (local or remote) different ports or address as per need the application has features to check/avoid errors whie updating details marks. to avoid orphan entries when deleting etc a executable jar file with custom icon for running it directly
+- lightweight application with a simple UI that can be run on windows and mac

+- Can be used by both teachers/admins as well as students

+- For students can be used to view their details results and verdict

+- Admins/teachers can add/remove/update/view student details and their marks

+- Admin users can be added and removed as per the need

+- The application can be setup to run with a different user and My-SQL server (local or remote) different ports or address as per need

+- The application has features to check/avoid errors whie updating details marks. to avoid orphan entries when deleting etc

+- A executable jar file with custom icon for running it directly